AdaCore/spark2014/docs/guidance/main.rst

-comes from an externally built library (such as the GNAT standard library, or XML/Ada) or because the implementation for ``F`` is not available to the analysis (for example if the code was not yet developed, the subprogram is imported, or the file with ``F``'s implementation was excluded from analysis).
-You can provide this information to GNATprove by adding a Global contract to ``F``'s declaration (see the section :ref:`Global Contract`).
-Alternatively, you can silence this specific warning by adding the following pragma either in the files that raise this warning or in a global configuration pragma file:
+comes from an externally built library (such as the GNAT standard library, or XML/Ada) or because the implementation for ``F`` is not available to the analysis (for example if the code was not yet developed, the subprogram is imported, or the file with the implementation of ``F`` was excluded from analysis).
+You can provide this information to GNATprove by adding a Global contract to the declaration of ``F`` (see the section :ref:`Global Contract`).
+Alternatively, you can suppress this specific warning by adding the following pragma either in the files that trigger this warning or in a global configuration pragma file:

+.. index:: pragma Warnings
+.. index:: --warnings switch (GNATprove)

 .. code-block:: ada

    pragma Warnings (Off, "no Global Contract available",
                     Reason => "External subprograms have no effect on globals");

-Note that, if required, you can silence all warnings from GNATprove with the ``--warnings=off`` switch.
+Note that, if required, you can suppress all warnings from GNATprove with the ``--warnings=off`` switch.

+.. index:: SPARK violations (how to handle)
+.. index:: GNATprove (dealing with SPARK violations)

 .. _Dealing with SPARK Violations: